Why you can’t skip visiting Gozo, Malta

 You can reach Gozo easily by ferry from Malta’s main island.
 The ferry for Gozo leaves around every 45 minutes and takes about 20 minutes, running 24 hours a day.
 Check out the schedule for the exact times.
 It leaves from Ċirkewwa on the island of Malta and arrives at Mġarr on Gozo.
 Both are easily connected by bus services.
 You can go on with a car or as a foot passenger (which is what we did).

-I really enjoyed taking the ferry, we stocked up on a couple snacks from the onboard convenience shop and sat on the passenger deck to watch the sunset both there and back.
+I really enjoyed taking the ferry, we stocked up on a couple of snacks from the onboard convenience shop and sat on the passenger deck to watch the sunset both there and back.
 You get your ticket and pay on your way back from Gozo (€4.65 per adult).

 Sadly, one of Gozo’s former highlights, the Azure Window, fell into the sea after a storm in 2017.
 The window was famed for being a unique natural formation, as well as a filming location in Game of Thrones.
 However, that is certainly not all this beautiful little island has to offer.
 In fact, it’s not even close.
 We easily filled our two days and after were wishing for a longer stay.

-Ramla Bay is Gozo’s most well-known beach, famous for it’s golden, almost reddish, sand.
+Ramla Bay is Gozo’s most well-known beach, famous for its golden, almost reddish, sand.
 It is a beautiful spot to relax for a few hours and is the largest sandy beach on Gozo.
 Shallow (usually calm) waters make it a favourite for families and it’s large enough to be able to find your own spot.
 But, as a result of all these great factors, it does tend to get crowded.
 We were there on a very windy day in the shoulder season and it was still pulsing with life.

 If you are going to go swimming at Ramla Bay, I would recommend wearing watershoes.
 The sandy shores are rather deceptive.
 Rough, slippery rock lines the sea floor below the water line and I tore a hole in my foot while wading into the water.

 Lifeguards are present and the beach also has public restrooms and some cafes.
-It’s reachable by bus and then is a five to 10 minute walk away.
+It’s reachable by bus and then is a five to 10-minute walk away.
 I would recommend approaching the beach from this direction.
-We were staying in Xaghra, not too far from the beach and decided to walk, taking in the gorgeous views and walking past Calypso’s cave (which isn’t open to visitors at the moment).
+We were staying in Xaghra, not too far from the beach, and decided to walk, taking in the gorgeous views and walking past Calypso’s cave (which isn’t open to visitors at the moment).
 Google Maps told us to take the path from here to the beach, but we ended up walking all the way around.
 The path is steep, slippery and a bit dangerous, winding down the side of the cliff.

 Gozo’s bays and beaches are also great spots for watersports.
 As I mentioned, we had a really windy day on our first day in Gozo and there were several kitesurfers out.
 The waters around Gozo are very clear and great for snorkelling, while paddleboarding and kayaking are also popular around the island.

 My favourite watersport is stand-up paddle boarding (SUP boarding) and it had been nearly a year since I’d been so I could not wait to get back out on the water.
 It turns out Gozo and Comino are amazing places to snorkel and paddleboard.
 We had some guides take us out near Hondoq Bay The tour was definitely a highlight of the trip.
 We paddled across to Comino and after a brief rest, snorkelled around the island in the crystal clear water, looking at all the fish below us.
-Then, we paddled into some caves on the north east side of the island and explored the caverns.
+Then, we paddled into some caves on the northeast side of the island and explored the caverns.

 My advice is that if you want to do some exploring by SUP board around Gozo yourself, definitely go as part of a tour the first time.
-Pay close attention to the weather as it can get really windy quick and I would say the route we took is not for the faint-hearted.
-Like I said, it had been a year since I’d gone and I’m quite small so my arms and legs felt like they were going to fall off.
+Pay close attention to the weather as it can get really windy quickly and I would say the route we took is not for the faint-hearted.
+As I said, it had been a year since I’d gone and I’m quite small so my arms and legs felt like they were going to fall off.

 Beautiful views and natural wonders

 Gozo is home to some incredible beauty spots.
 Every so often, you’ll stumble upon a gorgeous lookout, complete with a bench to sit, relax, and enjoy.
-From stunning rocky coastlines and golden sand beaches to rugged country side and beautiful bays, there’s no denying Gozo’s natural beauty.
+From stunning rocky coastlines and golden sand beaches to rugged countryside and beautiful bays, there’s no denying Gozo’s natural beauty.

 In addition to its beautiful bays, Gozo is also full of natural wonders that go far beyond the now underwater Azure Window.
 Dwejra Bay, where the Azure Window once stood, is known for beautiful views, an inland sea and great dive spots.